ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 20-7.
 TASK (RT7)

 Turn clockwise, you will see 'Sample?'.
-Then turn one more, PiFMS shows you 'SAMPLING', and starts sampling sound after the WAIT time.
+Then turn one more, PiFM+S shows you 'SAMPLING', and starts sampling sound after the WAIT time.
 A LED of the RT7 guides you with flashing it.
 Turn clockwise, you will see 'Save?'.
-Then turn one more, PiFMS saves the wave shape data and shows you 'SAVE'.
+Then turn one more, PiFM+S saves the wave shape data and shows you 'SAVE'.